-Because fall days here in Denver can hover around a comfortable 65° F one day and then plummet below freezing the following morning, this list includes both light vegan jackets and heavy vegan jackets (scroll down for the heavy section!)!
+Because fall days here in Denver can hover around a comfortable 65° F one day and then plummet below freezing the following morning, this list includes both light vegan jackets and heavy vegan jackets (click here to jump to the heavy section)!
 I’ve also included options from independent vegan brands as well as more mainstream vegan-friendly brands, to ensure a wide variety of style and budget options!

 To help you make your animal-friendly purchases without too much confusion, I’ve assigned labels to each business.
 “Fully vegan retailer/brand” means you’re safe to purchase anything from their website, as they never use or sell animal products.
 “Vegan-friendly retailer/brand” means the brand consistently carries plentiful vegan options (but you should still double check materials).
 Finally, “Carries vegan brands/options” means the business does sell many animal products, so you’ll definitely need to check materials lists carefully.